eddiejaques/utmato/utmato-prd.md

 ## Introduction

-This Product Requirements Document (PRD) outlines the specifications and requirements for Kondukt, a SaaS tool designed to help marketing teams plan, create, and track marketing campaigns with improved targeting and link management capabilities.
+This Product Requirements Document (PRD) outlines the specifications and requirements for utmato, a SaaS tool designed to help marketing teams plan, create, and track marketing campaigns with improved targeting and link management capabilities.
 The document serves as a comprehensive guide for the development team to understand the product's functionality, features, and technical specifications.

 The PRD aims to define clear requirements for each feature, establish acceptance criteria, and provide a framework for development and testing.
 It will serve as the primary reference throughout the development lifecycle and provide transparency to all stakeholders involved in the project.

 ## Product overview

-Kondukt is a marketing campaign management platform that simplifies campaign planning, targeting, and tracking for marketing teams.
+utmato is a marketing campaign management platform that simplifies campaign planning, targeting, and tracking for marketing teams.
 The platform focuses on two key areas in its first phase:

-1. **Campaign setup with advanced targeting**: Enabling marketers to define and create campaigns with precise audience targeting parameters (demographics, location, interests) to improve campaign performance.
+1. **Campaign setup with advanced targeting**: Enabling marketers to define and create campaigns identifiers mapped to precise audience targeting parameters (demographics, location, interests) to improve campaign performance.

 2. **Centralized UTM link management**: Providing a unified system for creating, managing, and tracking campaign links with proper UTM parameters for consistent attribution and analytics.

-Kondukt offers a subscription-based service with both monthly and yearly billing options, team collaboration features, and comprehensive campaign analytics.
+utmato offers a subscription-based service with both monthly and yearly billing options, team collaboration features, and comprehensive campaign analytics.
 The platform serves as a central hub for marketing teams to organize their digital campaigns across multiple platforms while maintaining consistent tracking and targeting parameters.

 ## Goals and objectives

 ### Primary goals

 1. Simplify campaign planning and management for marketing teams
-2. Streamline the creation and management of UTM-tagged links
+2. Streamline the creation , management, storage of UTM-tagged links , standardise them across different channels
-3. Improve campaign performance through better audience targeting
-4. Provide a centralized platform for tracking campaign metadata
+4. Provide a centralized platform for managing campaign metadata
-5. Enable team collaboration for marketing initiatives
+5. Enable team collaboration for managing campaign metdata together.

-### Measurable objectives

-1. Reduce the time spent on campaign setup by 50%
-2. Decrease UTM parameter errors by 90%
-3. Improve campaign performance metrics by 25% through better targeting
-4. Achieve 85% user retention after the 7-day free trial
-5. Maintain an average user satisfaction score of 4.5/5 or higher

 ### Success criteria